espressif/esp-mdf/docs/en/api-reference/mconfig/index.rst

 Mconfig API
 ============

-``Mconfig`` (Mesh Network Configuration) is a network configuration solution for ESP-MESH, which sends network configuration information to ESP-MESH devices in a convenient and efficient manner.
+``Mconfig`` (Mesh Network Configuration) is a network configuration solution for ESP-WIFI-MESH, which sends network configuration information to ESP-WIFI-MESH devices in a convenient and efficient manner.

 .. ------------------------- Mconfig App Reference ---------------------------